quantiacs/documentation/en/source/theory/theoretical_basis.md

-# What is Algorithmic Trading?
+# What is algorithmic trading?

 "Algorithmic trading is a process for executing orders utilizing automated and pre-programmed trading instructions to account for variables such as price, timing and volume.
 An algorithm is a set of directions for solving a problem.
 Computer algorithms send small portions of the full order to the market over time." - Investopedia.